Aaronkuriyan/AaronKuriyan/README.md

 ## 🧠 About Me

 - 🔭 Currently building
-  Real-world projects like an AI-powered market chatbot
+  Real-world projects like an AI-powered market chatbot.

 - 🤝 Open to collaborate on
-  Web development & AI-based projects
+  Web development & AI-based projects.

 - 🧠 Exploring
   Backend systems, APIs, and scalable apps